-Do you need a therapist for Binge Eating Disorder?
+Do you have Binge Eating Disorder?

-You may want to believe that willpower will solve the problems of binge eating.
+You may want to believe that willpower will solve the problem of binge eating.
 You hope that if you muster up your willpower on Monday morning and keep it going, you will get your eating under control, lose all the weight you would like to lose, and your whole life will be better.
 It seems simple.

-Think of the total number of pounds you have lost this way over the years—You have proven to yourself that you have tremendous willpower.
+Think of the total number of pounds you have lost this way over the years.
+You have proven to yourself that you have tremendous willpower.
 So why do you, as well as 95% of all dieters, regain the weight?

-When you give up the myth of willpower as a solution, you are in a better position to find more effective, long-lasting solutions to binge eating.
+When you give up the myth of willpower as a solution, you can find more effective, long-lasting solutions to binge eating.
 You are free to listen to your body and use your feelings to find a pathway toward healing.
 You can admit that you need help and support.

 Not convinced yet?
 Read my favorite book on the topic: The Diet Survivor’s Handbook, by Judith Matz.